phantomics/april/README.md

 #### :count-from

 Sets the index from which April counts.
 Almost always set to 0 or 1.
 The default value is 1.
+In the code above, `⍳b` with `b` equal to 5 counts from 0 to 4, whereas with the default :count-from value of 1, `⍳b` would count from 1 to 5.

 #### :in